raganwald/raganwald.github.com/_posts/2018-09-03-mockingbirds-sage-birds-and-widowbirds.md

 ---
-title: Deriving the Y Combinator from the Mockingbird
+title: Deriving the Y Combinator and Sage Bird from the Mockingbird
 tags: [recursion]
 ---